ryan-cd/FlappyLeap/README.md

 # Flappy Leap
 Become the flappy bird!
 Flap your hand above your Leap Motion device to fly.

 This project was made as an entry for the Leap Motion 3D Jam 2015 competition.
-It is available for download on itch.io here: [Flappy Leap](http://s7aesis.itch.io/flappyleap)
+It is available for download on itch.io here: [Flappy Leap](http://s7aesis.itch.io/flappyleap), or you can play it in your browser [here!](http://s7aesis.github.io/FlappyLeap/)

 Gameplay
 ---